John Henry Nicholson: Life

 After a brief trip to England in 1859, Nicholson returned to the newly-independent state of Queensland at the end of that year, and married German-born Anna Wagner, the following year.
-In 1860 he also opened a private school at Toowoomba, and in 1863 had a school at Warwick.
-He joined the Queensland education department in May 1865 as an assistant teacher.
-He resigned in 1868 in order to visit England, rejoined the department in June 1869, and later had charge of several country state schools.
 His teaching experience included the German Mission National Day School, Nundah, which changed its name to Nundah State School in 1895 (1865–1868), Springsure (1870–1876), Enoggera National School (1877–1885) and Cambooya (1893–1894).

-Between 1867 and in 1878, Nicholson published three short books of miscellaneous prose and verse, facetious and satirical in character.
+Between 1867 and in 1878, Nicholson published three short books.
 The first two of these were published under the pseudonyms of 'Tadberry Gilcobs' and 'Salathiel Doles'.
-So far back as 1856, however, he had begun to brood over the idea of writing an allegorical history of a man's life on the earth, and in 1873 whilst at Springsure, he wrote the early chapters of The Adventures of Halek, the work for which Nicholson is most well known.

 Inspired in part by John Bunyan's Pilgrim's Progress, ('Halek' being the Herbrew word for 'pilgrim'), The Adventures of Halek was published in London in 1882, and was considered by some to be a masterpiece, "worthy to rank with the works of Dean, Swift and John Bunyan as classics".'
 Others, like the reviewer in The Bulletin, were not so kind, writing that Halek had "one crowning fault - it is insufferably tedious", a sentiment shared by A.G.
 Stephens who pronounced the book "carefully written, but dull".
 Largely autobiographical, the work is essentially an allegory which communicates the idea of man's development from sinful worldliness to ideal goodness.
 A second self-published edition of Halek was produced in 1896 in Brisbane, incorporating a review of Halek by Theodore Wood, explanatory notes, a key to the Hebrew words, together with congratulatory letters from admirers like W E Gladstone, Sir Samuel Griffith, the Rev William Osborne Lilley, Denis O'Donovan (the Queensland Parliamentary Librarian), and others.
 A third edition appeared in 1904.
 In the same year Almoni, a companion volume to Halek, was also published in Brisbane, but received a less positive reception.
 Both books were translated into several European languages.